HealthSamurai/documentation/api-1/bulk-api-1/import-from-a-bucket.md

 }
 ```

-#### Sources of Errors
+#### Sources of Error
-The following sources of errors can occur for this request.
+There are the following sources of error for this request.

 * AWS Error
 * PostgreSQL Error